baranekrem/STM32F4-Examples-with-SPL/README.md

-# STM32F4 Example with SPL using KEIL
+# STM32F4 Examples with SPL using KEIL

 ## Getting Started